w3c/p2p-webtransport/explainer.md

 constrained by network capacity/congestions.
 Useful for sending messages that do not expect a response.
 In-order, reliable messaging can be achieved by sending many messages in a single stream.
-Out-of-order messaging can be achieved by sending one message per stream. unreliable messaging can be achieved by disabling retransmissions for a particular stream.
+Out-of-order messaging can be achieved by sending one message per stream.

 : Bidirectional streams
 :: Like unidirectional streams, but in two directions.
 Useful for sending